-Pierre Yovanovitch is an artist.
-He is using the traditional know-how of the french craftsmen to create unique interiors and pieces made of noble materials such as marble, stone, metals or copper.
+Pierre Yovanovitch is an artist that use the traditional french craftsmen to create unique interiors and pieces made of noble materials such as marble, stone, metals or copper.

-In 2016, the agency moves into a private Hotel in the 2nd arrondissement of Paris and opened an office in the Madison Avenue in New York in 2018.
+In 2016, the agency moved into a private Hotel in the 2nd arrondissement of Paris and opened an office in the Madison Avenue in New York in 2018.

 Pierre-Yves Rochon (PYR) was founded in Paris in 1979 to create interior design solutions for luxury hospitality and residential environments.
 Every aspect of the guest experience is enhanced by a seamless integration of each property’s location, culture and history with its design.

 PYR has been entrusted with iconic historic landmarks as well as cutting-edge developments around the world as a direct result of the creative integrity, authenticity and craftsmanship they bring to every project.

 Their design achievements deliver award-winning results for major international hospitality brands such as Four Seasons, Ritz-Carlton, Waldorf Astoria, Fairmont, St. Regis, Peninsula, Shangri-La, Sofitel, InterContinental, and numerous boutique hotels.

 In addition, PYR has created restaurant environments for some of the world’s most innovative chefs, such as Joël Robuchon, Alain Ducasse, Paul Bocuse, Gérard Boyer, and Jean-Georges Vongerichten.